MSP-1 Specification

 - ai-assisted — created in collaboration with AI systems.

-- ai-generated — generated entirely by AI systems.
+- ai-generated — generated primarily by AI systems.

-- editorial — representing structural or stylistic modification.
+- editorial — representing structural or editorial modification.

 - reference — factual or lookup-oriented content.

-- documentation — procedural or descriptive spec content.
+- documentation — procedural, descriptive, or specification-oriented content.

 4. Required fields

-- type — a single string or an array of string classifiers.
+- type — contextual; when present, should be a single string or an array of string classifiers.

 5. AI interpretation rules

-typeas a semantic classifier affecting interpretation and weighting. - Where multiple types are present, AI SHOULD interpret them cumulatively.
+typeas a semantic classifier. - Where multiple types are present, agents should interpret them cumulatively when the combination is semantically coherent.

 6. Relationship to related MSP-1 terms

-- page / section — types help classify content architecture.
+typeclassifies what it is. - page and section — may use type to classify content architecture.

 7. Examples